 Seven Predictors of a Great Agency-Client Partnership

-We’re celebrating 7 years of business this October.
+Stripes is celebrating 7 years of business this October.
 Seven is big.
-For us here at Stripes, it’s the year that expanded to out to the West Coast.
+For us, it’s the year we expanded to the West Coast.

-Over the past seven years of business, we’ve given some serious thought to what makes a client relationship work.
+Over the past 7 years of business, we’ve given some serious thought to what makes a client relationship work.
 We’ve seen the good, the bad, the ugly.
-And we’ve also had clients who’ve been with us (almost) every step of the way.
-One even loved us so much that their parent company went ahead and invested in us… More on that another time.
+We also have clients who’ve been with us (almost) every step of the way.
+One loved us so much, their parent company went ahead and invested in us… More on that another time.

-We had our lead team sit down and identify the common characteristics of our most beloved and successful partnerships.
+We asked our lead team to sit down and identify the common characteristics of our most beloved and successful partnerships.
 Turns out, they had commonalities right out of the gate.
 As we’ve grown up as an agency, we’ve refined what we look for during the sales process.
-In honor of 7 years, here are 7 qualities that are predictors a strong engagement:
+So in honor of 7 years, here are 7 client qualities that are predictors of a strong engagement:

 1. Know what you want.